Table of contents

 Fenugreek preparations (whether seeds or leaves) are generally not recommended during pregnancy.
 Larger amounts can trigger premature labor and generally lead to gastrointestinal problems.

 In 2011, a German organic gardening company imported contaminated fenugreek seeds from Egypt.
 These seeds were probably the source of the EHEC pathogen that caused the epidemic at the time (with life-threatening intestinal infections).
 There were around 53 deaths and hundreds of people became ill.
-7 You can read more about this under the ingredient fenugreek seeds .
+7 You can read more about this under the ingredient fenugreek seeds.

 Use as a medicinal plant:

 Fenugreek leaves are said to have an appetite-stimulating and pain-relieving effect when taken internally.
 Fenugreek tea is used for gastrointestinal complaints, respiratory diseases and rheumatism.
 8 It is also said to help against bad breath.
 9 If you have a persistent fever, extracts from fenugreek leaves help to reduce it after 1-2 hours.
-10 Inflammation and edema can also be alleviated by taking them regularly, and during menopause, methi leaves are said to reduce symptoms.
+10 Inflammation and edema can also be alleviated by taking it regularly, and during menopause, methi leaves are said to reduce symptoms.
 2

 The chlorophyll contained in the leaves ensures the formation of new blood cells, detoxifies and supports wound healing.
 4